AnasDEV2005/HARISSA/README.md

 ## Integration with Rust

-TELL is built on top of Rust and transpiles directly into safe, idiomatic Rust code.
-It retains Rust’s performance, safety, and ecosystem while abstracting away its complexity.
+TELL is built on top of Rust and transpiles directly into  Rust code.
+It retains Rust’s performance, safety, and ecosystem while abstracting away its complexity. (hopefully)

 So I can call functions from Rust crates using simplified syntax.
 Macros and special behaviors are detected automatically when a crate is imported.
-For advanced cases, developers can manually wrap crates using TELL’s Rust interop tools.
+For advanced cases, developers can manually wrap crates...
                                                                  (i still dont fully understand macros so this part is a rough idea)

+## ideas

+- type annotations on definitions
+- Explicit mutability: variables must be marked mutable to be reassigned
+- Readable function syntax with defined argument and return types
+- Familiar conditionals and loops with enforced block scoping
+- No references, pointers, or lifetimes exposed to users
+- Built-in list, map, tuple, string, and struct types
+- Rust-inspired performance with Python-inspired simplicity

+- Memory

+TELL hides the complexity of Rust’s ownership and borrowing.
+Users never interact with references or lifetimes.
+Variable assignments appear to copy or move values, while internally the compiler chooses the most efficient path.

+The transpiler tracks how values are used:
+- If used once, they are moved directly.
+- If reused without mutation, an internal reference is used.
+- If reused with mutation, a mutable reference is used.
+- If usage would break Rust’s rules, a safe clone is inserted.

+(not very sure about this part, still fleshing out the idea)

+This “copy on surface, borrow in secret” model keeps code readable while remaining performant and memory-safe.

 ## Compilation & Tooling